rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 required for this post).
 One [shared frame][frames] which wasn't immediately present in the discussion was a clean delineation of possible approaches to alignment and what they require.
-I claim that alignment techniques can be useful understood as deontological, utility focused, or capability restriction (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.
+I claim that alignment techniques can be useful understood as deontological, consequentialist, or capability restriction (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.
-_(TODO: Not a fan of this wording, also better term than utility focused?)_
+_(TODO: should 'consequentialist' category have a different name?)_
-I'll also be discussing and motivating a set of issues which I'll refer to as 'the hard problem of AI cognition': we don't have tools for understanding the cognition or intention of AIs produced by current machine learning methods or understanding of how cognition depends on training (c.f. [inner alignment][riskslearned]).[^notnovel] After going through deontological, utility focused, and capability restriction approaches at a high level and explaining where I think the hard problem of AI cognition is relevant, I'll explain my take on the strategic implications of this analysis and attempt to craft a frame for analyzing alignment difficulty.
+I'll also be discussing and motivating a set of issues which I'll refer to as 'the hard problem of AI cognition': we don't have tools for understanding the cognition or intention of AIs produced by current machine learning methods or understanding of how cognition depends on training (c.f. [inner alignment][riskslearned]).[^notnovel] After going through deontological, consequentialist, and capability restriction approaches at a high level and explaining where I think the hard problem of AI cognition is relevant, I'll explain my take on the strategic implications of this analysis and attempt to craft a frame for analyzing alignment difficulty.
 We'll be focussing on X-risk,